 In general, assault is considered a Class B Misdemeanor, punishable by $1,000 in fines and up to six (6) months in jail.
 However, an assault charge can be enhanced to a Class A Misdemeanor if the victim is pregnant or if the assault causes substantial bodily injury to the victim.
 A Class A Misdemeanor is punishable by up to one (1) year in jail and up to $2,500 in fines, among other sanctions.

 Other factors may also warrant elevated or enhanced charges.
 For example, if the victim is a school employee or a police officer, an assault charge can be elevated to a Class A Misdemeanor.
 Furthermore, if a prisoner commits an assault, it may be classified as a Third Degree Felony.

-physically attacking another person, which results in serious bodily harm and/or is made with a deadly or dangerous weapon.
+Aggravated Assault is defined as physically attacking another person, which results in serious bodily harm and/or is made with a deadly or dangerous weapon.
 Aggravated assault is usually a felony punishable by a term in state prison.

-aggravated assault in which a deadly weapon is used to threaten the victim with death or serious bodily injury.
+Assault with a Deadly Weapon is an aggravated assault in which a deadly weapon is used to threaten the victim with death or serious bodily injury.

 Other violent crimes referred to in Utah Code Annotated §76-5 include:

 - Sexual Child Abuse

 Battery is defined as the intentional striking of someone, with intent to harm, or in a “rude and insolent manner”, even if the injury is slight or relatively minor.
 Here, intent must be proven, so negligent or careless contact that is unintentional is NOT battery, regardless of the amount of harm.

 POTENTIAL CONSEQUENCES OF BEING CONVICTED OF ASSAULT AND/OR BATTERY